Guide to Commercial Restroom Design

 7. What Local Codes Need to Be Factored Into the Design?

 This is one consideration without a universal answer since building codes and guidelines will vary from place to place.
 Research your local building codes to ensure your bathroom design adheres to them.
 If you’re building a brand new restroom, understanding the building codes is even more important since you could be denied a building permit if your bathroom design violates these regulations.
+One of the best ways to ensure that your bathroom project is up to code is by hiring a commercial bathroom contractor.

 Building codes ensure your establishment is safe for everyone, and these rules often offer instructions on the best way to adhere to them.
 Therefore, thinking of the code as a guide for designing your bathroom layout could make your task a bit easier.
 You will have a set of specific guidelines to follow, which can help you clearly define your restroom’s design and avoid feeling stuck or lost during the process.